 Problems have to be dealt with as soon as possible; otherwise, they grow bigger and bigger and will be harder to solve later.
 We should not get accustomed to a life with problems and be convinced that we have to live with it.
 This will have serious effects on the quality of life and performance at work.
 Leaving a problem unresolved will open doors to many other problems or will lead to many other problems.

 - Changing the way we think about problems.
 Rather than thinking that problems are a part of daily life, we need to think that we need to live problem free.
 This will motivate you to deal with the problem.

-- Look at the problem as another person’s problem and this will make it easier for you to deal with it.
+- Look at the problem as another person’s problem, and this will make it easier for you to deal with it.
 When you have the feeling that it is yours, it drags you down.
-Thinking it the other way round helps you come up with ideas to deal with the problem.
+Thinking it the other way around helps you come up with ideas to deal with the problem.

 - You need to accept the fact that there is no problem that cannot be solved.
 This will free your mind, give you hope and help you deal with it effectively.

-- Be confident that the problem can be resolved and stay focussed on the solution rather than the cause.
+- Be confident that the problem can be resolved and stay focused on the solution rather than the cause.